VictoriaIleanaRodriguezMora/BackEndNode/readme.md

 Las respuestas del servidor serán en formato JSON.
 La funcionalidad será probada a través de Postman y del formulario de ingreso.

+!
+I have fixed something so important.
+The method getById(), didnt return anything.
+The asynchronus, doesn't take into account the return of a loop, always need the method the method itself a return to work.